wileyenterpriseandroid/migrate-sdk/README.md

-# The Migrate SDK.

-Its possible to work with the binary migrate SDK or the migrate source repositories:

-- Binary SDK (Recommended):
+# Getting started with the project migrate SDK:

-You can obtain the Migrate binary SDK on the migate github wiki page:
+You can obtain the Migrate binary SDK on the migrate github wiki page:

 https://github.com/wileyenterpriseandroid/migrate/wiki